ahmet-cetinkaya/dotfiles-noctalia-shell/README.md

 # Ahmet Çetinkaya's Noctalia Shell Fork

 **This is Ahmet Çetinkaya's personal fork** of the Noctalia shell, featuring extensive customizations and contributions to enhance the desktop experience.
+You can jump to the original README _[from here](https://github.com/ahmet-cetinkaya/dotfiles-noctalia-shell/tree/main?tab=readme-ov-file#noctalia-shell)_.

 ### 🎨 Custom Features